elitekaycy/prefiller/README.md

    - Try refreshing the page and analyzing again

 2. **"API key error"**
-   - Verify your Gemini API key is correct
+   - Verify your API key is correct for the selected provider
    - Check that your API key has proper permissions
+   - For Claude: Ensure you have credits available
+   - For Gemini: Check API quota and billing

 3. **Forms not filling**
    - Ensure you have uploaded relevant documents